-Late Assignments: Late assignments will be accepted at the sole discretion of the instructor.
-Students should not assume that work submitted after the deadline will be accepted; evidence of extenuating circumstances may be required.
-If accepted, assignments submitted after the deadline are subject to a 10% late penalty for each 24-hour period of tardiness (including weekends and holidays; e.g., a 50-point assignment submitted 15 minutes past the deadline is subject to a 5-point deduction).
-Computer glitches are not an excuse for late assignments, so students should prepare their work well in advance and maintain multiple backup copies.
+Late Assignments: Late assignments will be accepted at the discretion of the instructor; evidence of extenuating circumstances may be required.
+If accepted, assignments submitted after the deadline may be subject to a 10% late penalty for each 24-hour period of tardiness (including weekends and holidays; e.g., a 50-point assignment submitted 15 minutes past the deadline is subject to a 5-point deduction).
+Students should prepare their work well in advance and maintain multiple backup copies in order to prevent computer glitches from delaying submission of assignments.